Women's Pay Inequality: Key 2023 Wage Gap Statistics

 Women's Income in their 50s by percentage0%

-Despite making up 7.4% of the population of the United States and having the highest labor force participation among all women for years, just 4.4% and 1.4% of Black women hold management and C-suite positions, respectively.
+Despite making up 7.4% of the U.S. population and having the highest labor force participation among all women for years, just 4.4% and 1.4% of Black women hold management and C-suite positions, respectively.
 To better understand the situation, for every 100 White men promoted, only 58 Black women are promoted.

 The road to progress